Former Chinese trade negotiator explains why Trump re-election is best for China

 Trump and Chinese President Xi Jinping had hoped to sign an agreement on the sidelines of the Asia-Pacific Economic Cooperation in Santiago, Chile, this week, but the event was canceled due to unrest in the country.

-On Thursday, Chinese Ministry of Finance Spokesperson Gao Feng announced the two sides agreed to rollback tariffs if a phase one deal is reached.
+On Thursday, Chinese Ministry of Finance Spokesperson Gao Feng announced the two sides agreed to roll back tariffs if a phase one deal is reached.

 The Trump administration has pushed back against those claims.